Smart Home Cinema – Voice Control

 What it does

-The core playback remains local: the movie files stay on the user’s PC or storage device, and VLC or PotPlayer handles the actual media playback.
+In both editions, the core playback remains local: the movie files stay on the user’s PC or storage device, and VLC or PotPlayer handles the actual media playback.

 Typical commands include: